Hot zone (environment): Chemical

-Hazardous chemicals can induce a hot zone, as occupants are in danger of it disrupting their biological processes.
-For example, if while driving down a highway, an oil tanker gets into a car accident and spills its load on the pavement and surrounding grass areas, those areas affected will be considered hot zones.
-To correct these incidents, fire departments will deploy their HAZMAT, or hazardous materials, teams to reder the area safe once again.
-These types of spills can be harmful to people and to the environment because they are not meant to be there and therefore contaminate the land.
+A chemical hot zone refers to locations where chemical spills or releases have occurred, industrial sites with a high concentration of chemical production or storage, areas affected by chemical accidents or incidents, or regions with ongoing chemical contamination.

+In such situations, there may be an increased risk of chemical exposure and potential adverse effects on human health and the environment.
+The specific chemicals involved in a chemical hot zone can vary, ranging from toxic substances, carcinogens, flammable materials, or volatile organic compounds (VOCs).

+To manage and mitigate risks in a chemical hot zone, appropriate safety measures need to be implemented.
+These may include containment and cleanup procedures, personal protective equipment for workers or responders, monitoring of air and water quality, evacuation or restriction measures, and remediation efforts to reduce or eliminate the presence of hazardous chemicals.

 Nuclear

-Radioactive contamination can create a hot zone, as occupants are in danger of being exposed to radiation.
+The presence of radioactive contamination poses potential risks to human health and the environment.
+Exposure to radioactive materials can occur through inhalation, ingestion, or direct contact with contaminated surfaces.
+The effects can vary depending on the type and amount of radiation, duration of exposure, and individual susceptibility.

+Short-term effects of radioactive contamination can include radiation sickness, burns, and acute health effects.
+Long-term exposure may increase the risk of developing various cancers, genetic mutations, and other chronic health conditions.

+Contamination can also have environmental consequences, including damage to ecosystems, disruptions in the food chain, and the persistence of radioactive materials in the environment for extended periods.

 In March 2011, a 9.0-magnitude earthquake and its accompanying tsunami struck a nuclear power station in Fukushima Daiichi area of northeastern Japan.
 A number of safety systems were badly damaged by the tsunami leading to a loss-of-coolant (LOCA) event which damaged the nuclear core of several reactors.
 The Nuclear and Industrial Safety Agency (NISA) announced that the subsequent release of radioactivity into atmosphere qualified as the highest level of radiological event scale, INES level 7.
 The radioactive materials released in Fukushima Daiichi area are mostly iodine-131 and cesium-137.

 The Nuclear and Industrial Safety Agency estimated the cancer consequence of the Fukushima Daiichi accident.
 From the government statistics, around the two million people who live within 80 kilometre radius of the nuclear plate, and about one million people live in areas contaminated with cesium-137.